-Let’s begin with the absolute basics - creating a simple agent that can answer questions and use tools:
+Let’s begin with agent basics - creating a simple agent that can answer questions and use tools.
+Create an agent with the following characteristics:- A language model (Claude 3.7 Sonnet)

 1